janecyyu/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map creates a new array with the results of calling a provided function on every element in the calling array.
+.forEach executes a provided function once for each array element.

 2. What is the difference between a function and a method?
+Method is a function that is a member of an object or class.
+Function is only a member of the implicit global object.

 3. What is closure?
+A closure is a function having access to the parent scope, even after the parent function has closed.

 4. Describe the four rules of the 'this' keyword.
+    1. Whenever a function is contained in the global scope, the value of "this" inside of that function will be the window object.

+    2. Whenever a function is called by a preceding dot, the object before that dot is "this".

+    3. Whenever a constructor function is used,
+    "this" refers to the specific instance of the object that is created and returned by the constructor function.

+    4. Whenever JavaScript’s call or apply method is used, "this" is explicitly defined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? is used to access and call functions on an object's parent.

 ## Project Set up

 Follow these steps to set up and work on your project: